analysiscenter/batchflow/doc/batch.md

 ## Action methods
 `Action` methods form a public API of the batch class which is available in the [pipeline](pipeline.md).
-If you operate directly with the batch class instances you don't need `action` methods.
+If you operate directly with the batch class instances, you don't need `action` methods.
 However, pipelines provide the most convenient interface to process the whole dataset and to separate data processing steps and model training / validation cycles.

 In order to convert a batch class method to an action you add `@action` decorator:
 ```python